Dec 27, 2023

 You must be mindful of the information you provide, as there is no page preview option if you decide to take the DIY route.
 You can avoid this by choosing platforms like Clazar that give you a listing preview option, so you can make changes immediately and accurately.

-3. Map legal and pricing terms
+3. Map pricing and legal terms

-1. Pricing: Select your pricing model on marketplaces.
-Flexible pricing options include free trial, hourly, monthly, annual, multi-year, and Bring Your Own License model (BYOL), and being billed from one source.
-The marketplace handles billing and payments; charges appear on customers’ consolidated cloud bills.
+When listing on marketplaces, you can select from flexible pricing options that include free trial, hourly, monthly, annual, multi-year, and Bring Your Own License model (BYOL), and be billed from one source.

 SaaS sellers need to configure their pricing model for Marketplace listing.
 Typically, this involves: